dreampulse/modelizer/README.md

 #### 1:N-Relationships

 Now let's see how to define a 1:N-Relationship.
-I'll use the Employees and Projets example from above, defining a 1:N-relationship from projects to employees.
+I'll use the Employees and Projects example from above, defining a 1:N-relationship from projects to employees.

 ```javascript
 var RefArray = model.RefArray;